 As an Amazon Associate, Hip2Save earns a small commission from qualifying purchases in this post.
 Read our full disclosure policy here.

-Make pretty DIY concrete planters with a cheap bag of concrete mix.
+Make pretty DIY concrete planters with a cheap bag of cement mix.

-You’ve gotta try making these pretty DIY concrete flower pots and planters using a cheap bag of concrete mix.
-I love it when a project turns out super cute and is also very easy on the budget! 🙌
+You’ve gotta try making these pretty DIY cement flower pots using a cheap bag of concrete mix.
+I love it when a project turns out super cute while going easy on the budget! 🙌

-If you have some patience and a DIY spirit, you’ll love making these concrete planters and will want to experiment with various shapes and sized containers.
+If you have some patience and a heart for DIY projects, you’ll love making these concrete planters and will want to experiment with various shapes and sizes.
 You can even have fun painting them if desired when they’re finished hardening.
 Some readers have suggested incorporating cement colorant from the hardware store as another option.

-I’m obsessed with how these DIY concrete planters turned out!
+I’m obsessed with how these DIY cement planters turned out!

-They look so on trend and are gorgeous.
-In my opinion, these DIY planters would make such a thoughtful gift for Mother’s Day, Teacher Appreciation, frugal wedding decor, and also a gorgeous way to beautify your own space.
+When finished, these cement flower pots look so on-trend and are gorgeous.
+In my opinion, they would make such a thoughtful gift for a birthday, Mother’s Day, or Teacher Appreciation.
+They would also be the perfect frugal wedding decor or a gorgeous way to beautify your own space.